Abieskawa/Annotation-Toolkit/README.md

 # Annotation-Toolkit
-This repository is the home place for any tool I used to annotated the genome, including the command line, evaluation and download tool.
+This repository is the home place and notes for any tool applied to annotated the genome, including the command line, evaluation and download tool.

-## Check the received genome quality
+# Check the received genome quality
 Check the assembly information, BUSCO, and FCS-gx/adapter (and clean if it is necessary)
 ### Check basics number of genome assembly
 ```
 python assembly_quality_check_v5.py {fasta file}
 ```
 ### Check with BUSCO genome mode
-The miniprot and metaeuk mode are both recommended to apply.
+The miniprot is recommended to apply here.
 Please start a docker of BUSCO first and run the command below.
-It takes less an hour.
+It takes less an hour (threads = 128).
 ```
 nohup busco -i {genome fasta} -m genome -l {ex.mollusca_odb10} -c {cpu numbers} -o asian_hard_clam_clean_genome_miniprot --miniprot{metaeuk} --out_path {output directory} > run_busco_genome_miniprotlog 2>&1 &
 ```